Home | About USIG | What's New | Events

 5. Public Benefit Organizations

-If an ongoing organization loses its PBO status, the PBO law requires that within a reasonable time, the organization must pay taxes and other debts owed to the state and fulfill its duties under contracts for the performance of public services [Act CLVI/1997 § 20].
-If, however, the organization dissolves upon losing its PBO status, the rules governing dissolution are determined by its specific legal form (as described above); the PBO law does not impose separate rules.
+The law requires that when an organization loses its PBO status it must pay taxes and other debts owed to the state and fulfill its duties under contracts for the performance of public services [Act CLXXV/2011 §50].
+If the public benefit organization itself dissolves the rules governing the specific legal form (as described above) shall be considered.

 D. Activities